 Safari Browser Testing

-Why use Safari emulators, when you can test websites on real Safari (4-12) browsers?
+Don’t bother with Safari emulators.
+Test websites on real Safari (4-13) browsers instead.
 Try Safari testing on real devices now!

 Trusted by more than 25,000 customers globally

 Safari Browser Versions we support

 Just played around with BrowserStack: Quite cool, instant access to a browser in a VM with dev tools.